Spontaneous baryogenesis with large misalignment: Baryon asymmetry

 Let us denote the integral with respect to $t$ as follows:

 then it is easy to show that:

 where we discard delta functions, due to the $\omega^2$ external integral.
-This can also be justified by the fact that the strict lower limit of $\omega = m_Q+m_L>0$.
-In addition, the last term in \eqref{N} will be calculated numerically, similarly to the integral in previous section.
+This can also be justified by the strict lower limit of $\omega = m_Q+m_L>0$.
+In addition, the last term in \eqref{N} will be calculated numerically, similar to the integral in the previous section.

 Now, we are ready to calculate the baryon asymmetry.
-First, we must confirm that our approach reproduces the results of Ref.~\cite{Dolgov_1997}.
-For this purpose, we consider small values of $\epsilon$ and made a plot with cubic fit, displayed in Fig.~\ref{Res1}.
+First, we must confirm that our approach reproduces the results of Ref.~\cite{Dolgov_1997}, where baryon asymmetry was found to be proportional to $\theta^3_{in}$ in case of small oscillations.
+For this purpose, we consider small values of the initial phase and make a plot with cubic fit, displayed in Fig.~\ref{Res1}.

-Next, we present the plot for larger values of the initial phase and extrapolate the cubic fit to compare our results with the cubic function.
-We demonstrate our main result in Fig.~\ref{Res2}.

-One may notice the acceleration of particle production for $\theta_i>0.5$, which could be explained by the growth of the oscillation period.
-For small oscillations, we have $T\sim 1/m$, which is not the case for a large initial phase.
-The apparent saturation of particle production appears to be caused by the fact that with $\epsilon$ approaching the value $2$ the phase will oscillate very slowly in the vicinity of the ground state.
+Next, we present the plot for larger values of the initial phase.
+We demonstrate our result for the Minkowski metric in Fig.~\ref{Res2}.
+For small oscillations, the period $T\sim 1/m_\theta$, which is not the case for a large initial phase.
+The apparent saturation of particle production is likely to be caused by the fact that, as the initial phase approaches $\pi$, the oscillation period becomes noticeably longer than in the harmonic approximation.
 Although the difference between cubic dependence and our calculations is noticeable, both values are of the same order.